MehmetKaplan/serial-entrepreneur/frontend/README.md

 2. Implement the [Login] flow

 	When a user succesfully registers, she/he should be able to login.
 For this we need to collect the email and password from the user and test if the credentials are correct.
-And if they are correct, we'll need to store the `JWT` so that next time login is seemless for the user.
+And if they are correct, we'll need to generate and store a `JWT` so that next time login is seamless for the user.

 	You can use following functions in your [Login] page within the related submit button handler.